GOTTDENKER LABORATORY

 Isaac Julio

-Fifth year Biology student, now PhD Student, University of Pullman
+Fifth year Biology student, now PhD Candidate, Oregon State University, Pullman

 University of the Ozarks